What Is a Spinal X-Ray?

 For most people, X-rays are safe.
 Some worry that the radiation can cause changes in cells that may lead to cancer.
 But the amount used in spinal X-rays is small, so the chance is low.

 Unborn babies, however, are more sensitive to radiation.
 Tell your doctor if you're pregnant or think you might be.
-He may suggest another type of imaging test.
+They may suggest another type of imaging test.

 Spinal X-Ray Preparation